06 Aug My Trip to Cancun During Covid!

 Prior to departure

-You should complete the custom form, immigration form and health form prior to arrival.
+You should complete the customs form, immigration form and health form prior to arrival.
 You will need a health form for arrival and a health form at departure to get through security at the Cancun Airport (links are below).
+Also Cancun has instituted a new departure tax.
+The departure tax can be paid online anytime before arriving to the airport for your return flight (link is below).

 The Airport and the Flight